 Net Promoter Score: The Best and Most Humbling Way to Improve Yourself and your Business

-Last January, at the end of an exhausting week in New York, during which I ran a design sprint, led a full-day summit for 120 senior product leaders in tech, interviewed the former CEO of Etsy and gave a new talk on passion and purpose, I went back to my hotel room.
+Last January, at the end of an exhausting week in New York, during which I ran a design sprint at one of my portfolio companies, led a full-day Product Leader Summit for 120 senior product leaders in tech, interviewed the former CEO of Etsy, and gave a new talk on passion and purpose, I went back to my hotel room.
 Before crashing, I sent out a pile of Net Promoter Score (NPS) surveys.
 NPS measures the willingness of your audience to recommend you, your company or your product to a friend or colleague.
 I consider NPS to be the ultimate customer satisfaction measurement tool and I measure my work religiously.

 The results rolled in quickly.
 Here’s how I did: